-Bogor is a unassuming little town somewhere on a highland (290 m above sea level) yet not quite and just about an hour away from the main city Jakarta.
+Bogor is a unassuming little town somewhere on a highland (290 m above sea level) of Java with just about an hour away from the main city Jakarta.
 It used to be the capital of Indonesia during the Dutch occupation and now a popular place for the Jakarta elites to have a summer home or for a cooling hideaway from the city.

 Where is it

 Bogor is a city located in West Java, situated 60 km southeast of Jakarta, the capital of Indonesia.

 Surrounded by mountains and forests, it is a popular destination for outdoor activitis such as hiking and trekking.
 While with a well-known botanical garden and an animal safari, it is a popular famiy holiday destination.